nowscott/IndWebIndex/README.md

 To summarize, I utilized a website called Netlify to deploy a service.
 This service runs every time someone visits the domain I deployed, retrieves data from Notion, and returns it to the frontend.
 Once the frontend receives the data, it can be displayed on the webpage.

 This sounds great, right?
-However, this simple process takes around 7 to 8 秒之前 at most, which does not align with the vision of a fast-loading personal website.
+However, this simple process takes around 7 to 8 seconds at most, which does not align with the vision of a fast-loading personal website.
 Therefore, I made further improvements in this area.

 ## 4.Some optimizations